web-platform-tests/wpt/docs/configuration.md

 The tests depend on certain domains being avaliable.
 These are typically configured locally with `web-platform.test` as the top level domain and five subdomains.
-To onfigure these domains you need to edit your
+To configure these domains you need to edit your
 [`hosts` file](http://en.wikipedia.org/wiki/Hosts_%28file%29%23Location_in_the_file_system).
 The
 following entries are required: